 Bill and Jan Crandall met while students at Stanford, and maintained a lifelong interest in education and travel that grew out of their undergraduate experiences.
 Their love of travel took them to nearly every continent, and continued as their family grew to include four sons.
 Bill spent his professional career as a consultant for Bechtel Corporation and as a Professor of Business at the College of San Mateo, while Jan was active in local civic organizations, book clubs, and support of the arts.
 Bill’s years at Bechtel offered the family many opportunities for travel, including a two-year stint in Sydney, Australia that turned into a trip around the world.
 In later years, they continued their travels, often with Stanford alumni groups, and pursued their hobbies (reading for Jan, photography for Bill) with renewed passion, especially in the context of their home-away-from-home along the McKenzie River in the Cascade Mountains of Oregon.
 They expressed their love of education and lifelong learning via several philanthropic projects including these wonderful Crandall Beagle II Awards.

-Each Beagle II recipient is expected to submit a Final Report equivalent to twenty pages of text by the end of the first full academic quarter following return from travel (i.e., normally mid-December).
-The report can be submitted in a variety of styles and media--as a website dedicated to your “voyage,” for example, or as a video documentary, a written research report, a photo essay for your hometown newspaper, or sections from your own journal.
+Each Beagle II recipient is expected to submit a Final Report at the end of the fall quarter following their voyage prior to receiving their award.
+The report can be submitted in a variety of styles and media--as a website dedicated to your research “voyage,” for example, a video documentary, a written research report, a photo essay for your hometown newspaper, or sections from your own journal.